-Scrum is an agile methodology that is extremely effective in delivering complex software and product development projects using an iterative and incremental approach.
+Scrum is an Agile methodology that is extremely effective in delivering complex software and new product development using an iterative and incremental approach.
 Scrum significantly increases productivity while also focusing on the quality of the product.
-The continual interactions between the Scrum team and the key stakeholders improvecustomer satisfaction and builds strong levels of trust across the organization.
+The continual interactions between the Scrum team and the key stakeholders improve customer satisfaction and builds strong levels of trust across the organization.

 - It allows organizations to rapidly and repeatedly inspect actual working software

 - The business sets the priorities.
 Scrum teams self-organize to determine the best way to deliver the highest priority features

 - Every iteration anyone can see real working software and decide to release it as is or continue to enhance it for another sprint

 Based on the size of your team and your commitment to adopting a better way to deliver projects, we offer Scrum coaching and training.

 “The… ‘relay race’ approach to product development…may conflict with the goals of maximum speed and flexibility.
 Instead a holistic or ‘rugby’ approach—where a team tries to go the distance as a unit, passing the ball back and forth—may better serve today’s competitive requirements.”